-There’s a lot of talk about breast cancer awareness – the need for awareness, the desire for awareness, the use of pink ribbons, bracelets, or t-shirts to symbolize awareness.
-The awareness mantra helps to create fanfare, sell products, and generate interest in the cause.
+There’s a lot of talk about breast cancer awareness – slogans, t-shirts, ribbons, products, Facebook games, pink-lit buildings.
+The awareness mantra helps create fanfare, sell products, and generate interest in the breast cancer cause.
 Is that all there is to it?

 - conflicts of interest